skienzmatishun/rippreport/content/p/catalyst-ass-whoopin/index.md

 ---
-title: "CATALYST ASS WHOOPIN"
+title: CATALYST ASS WHOOPIN
 date: 2020-07-17
-thumbnail: "img/catalyst-ass-whoopin.png"
+thumbnail: img/catalyst-ass-whoopin.png
 categories:
 - freaky-friday
 tags:
 - bp
 - carl-hightower
 - catalyst
 - election
 - jay-robinson
 - jerry-carl
 - jimmy-conyers
 - kant
 - melones
 - sullivan
 authors:
 - admin
+alttags: "Shift in votes: Cartoon figure rejects a sign labeled CATALYST, reflecting voter changes discussed in the election analysis"
 ---
 Fairhope’s CATALYST group is licking their wounds after the election of Jerry Carl.
 What is important is the major shift in voting away from CATALYST candidates.
 Carl’s opponent “Lowtower” made a major mistake by hooking up with CATALYST, aka Scott Boone Consultant.

 A statistical analysis of the, district, First Congressional Seat, Jerry Carl, shows as much as a 2500 votes being shifted from CATALYST Lowtower to Carl.
 That is from the primary to the runoff.
 Looking even closer at Baldwin County, for both races, it shows a swing of 2652 Catalyst votes from Lowtower to Carl.